The president of Peru Pedro Castillo is accused of plagiarism for the thesis he wrote to get his master’s degree. He rejects any irregular act.

 Before being president, Pedro Castillo and his wife were rural school teachers with a master’s degree they are now accused of having plagiarized.
 They earned a higher salary thanks to this master.

-Pedro Castillo has a bachelor’s degree in Education earned in 2006 from the César Vallejo University.
-He then attended a master program in Educational Psychology of the same university in 2010-2011, from which he graduated in 2013.
-The thesis, wrote with his wife, was about the impact of gender equity among teachers on primary schoolchildren learning.
+Pedro Castillo has a bachelor’s degree in Education earned in 2006 from César Vallejo University.
+He then attended a master’s program in Educational Psychology at the same university in 2010-2011, from which he graduated in 2013.
+The thesis, written with his wife, was about the impact of gender equity among teachers on primary school children learning.